Rigonz/60k-Spanish-First-Names/README.md

 It is not intended to be an exhaustive list of first names, but definitely it is a large enough database.

 ## Languages
-These repositories include names in Spanish, Catalan, Galician and Vasque.
+These repositories include names in Spanish, Catalan, Galician and Vasque, as indicated in the following section.

 ## Core Sources
 The core sources are the following: